vasern/vasern/README.md

 ## Status

 Vasern beta is **available on iOS and Android**.
 It is being heavily tested to ensure its functionality, data quality and consistency.
+View [Development Roadmap](roadmap.md)

 Most of APIs won’t be changed in the near future.
 A stable release of Vasern will be announced within a month from now unless there are major issues.
 After the stable release, Vasern will continue to be maintained and improved.